-3.2.1.1.
-Scheduled maintenance of juvenile facilities is conducted throughout the year.

-3.2.1.2.
-Long-term maintenance or modifications that require facilities out of service for extended periods of time are conducted during the winter maintenance period, December 16-March 31.
+- 3.2.1.1.
+Scheduled maintenance of juvenile facilities is conducted throughout the year. - 3.2.1.2.
+Long-term maintenance or modifications that require facilities out of service for extended periods of time are conducted during the winter maintenance period, beginning as early as the Monday of the third week of December through March 24 (except in 2023 when bypass operations begin March 1). - 3.2.1.3.

-3.2.1.3.
 During fish passage season, parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.